-Our Chief Executive Officer can recommend an adjustment to the amount of the Annual Incentive Plan award earned by any other named executive officer (positively or negatively) based on his or her judgment of that individual's performance and/or his or her judgment of the degree of difficulty of the goal.
+Our Chief Executive Officer can recommend an adjustment to the amount of the Annual Incentive Plan award eamed by any other named executive officer (positively or negatively) based on his or her judgment of that individual's performance and/or his or her judgment of the degree of difficulty of the goal.
 In 2018, the Chief Executive Officer did not recommend any adjustments under this provision.
 Furthermore, the Compensation Committee can adjust the total amount earned and calculated in accordance with the metrics described above from 0% to 150% based on its determination of the relative strength or weakness of an individual's performance.
 As a result, an outstanding performer can have his or her total bonus payment increased by 50%; conversely, the bonus can be reduced incrementally to \$0 for an unsatisfactory performer.
 No such adjustments were made under this provision for 2018.

 Long-term Incentive Compensation: The principal purpose of our long-term incentive compensation program is to align the rewards to executives with the creation of shareholder value.
 For our Chief Executive Officer, the grant date value of target long-term incentive compensation comprised 68% of total 2018 target compensation (base salary plus target short- and long-term incentive compensation).
 For our other named executive officers, the grant date value of target long-term incentive compensation comprised from 30% to 50% (excluding Ms. Gordon, who did not receive long-term incentive awards in 2018) of their total 2018 target compensation.
 We feel this provided an appropriate balance between shorter- and longer-term compensation and fixed and variable components.
-In 2018, we awarded long-term incentive Plan.
-Our goal was to provide awards such that we delivered approximately 40% of the grant date fair value of the long-term incentive award in the form of nonqualified stock options, 35% in the form of restricted stock units.
-We used these allocations among stock options, performance shares and the remaining 25% in the form of restricted stock units.
+In 2018, we awarded long-term incentives to our executive officers in the form of nonqualified stock options, performance shares and restricted stock units granted pursuant to our Stock Incentive Plan.
+Our goal was to provide awards such that we delivered approximately 40% of the grant date fair value of the long-term incentive award in the form of nonqualified stock options, performance shares and the remaining 25% in the form of restricted stock units.
 We used these allocations among stock options, performance-based shareholder return.
 We continue to evaluate the appropriate mix of long-term incentive compensation vehicles in comparison to the market to best support our long-term business strategy.
 For the 2019 grants, the performance share component weighting was increased to 50% to further increase focus on key performance metrics.
 As an offset, the stock option weighting was decreased to 25% which increases alignment to market practices.
 The restricted stock unit weighting remained unchanged.